 Psst, wanna buy a used sleeping bag?Share on Facebook

 New good quality sleeping bags cost a lot.
-Used armeijan makuupussit cost relatively very little, but there's a few things you'll need to know.
-Let's go through these a bit, but first we'll explain the playing field, in other words what you can expect from a bag bought from us.
+Used military surplus sleeping bags cost relatively very little, but there's a few things you'll need to know.
+Let's go through these a bit, but first, we'll explain the playing field, in other words, what you can expect from a bag bought from us.

 The playing field

 This article is about used military sleeping bags bought from Varusteleka.
 When you buy a pre-used bag from us, you'll get a clean, intact bag.
 If there's anything worth mentioning about the bag, it can be found from the product description.
-Usually these bags are washed before they reach us, and so far we haven't found any bananas or mould kingdoms inside.
+Usually, these bags are washed before they reach us, and so far we haven't found any bananas or mold kingdoms inside.

-This applies for Varusteleka only, we take no responsibility of used bags sold by other vendors.
+This applies for Varusteleka only, we take no responsibility for used bags sold by other vendors.

 The used sleeping bag

-The most notable thing about used bags is the fact that we have no knowledge of its history, usage and washing.
+The most notable thing about used bags is the fact that we have no knowledge of its history, usage, and washing.
 Every wash reduces the warmth a bit, and who knows in what kind of compressed cubes the bags have been stored in or not.
-Generally we get pretty clean bags and if there's any lemons, we do sort them out.
+Generally, we get pretty clean bags and if there are any lemons, we do sort them out.

 How does an army bag compare to new civvie bags?